pietervdvn/MastodonBot/README.md

 If you want to be mentioned by this bot:

 - [Edit your OSM profile], make it include `<a href='https://<mastodon-host>/@<your-username/' rel='me'>My fediverse acount</a>`
 - On Mastodon, edit your profile.
-Put a link to your profile in the "extra fields":
+Put a link to your profile (`https://www.openstreetmap.org/user/<your profile>`) in the "extra fields":

 ![image](https://github.com/user-attachments/assets/7da18376-2275-4400-a835-865b139ecfd3)